pchainieux/COMP0078-Supervised-Learning-Coursework/README.md

 # COMP0078 Coursework

 This document provides an overview of the coursework submissions and detailed feedback for each component.
-Below, you will find the breakdown for Cw1 and Cw2.
+Below, you will find the breakdown for coursework 1 and 2.

 ---

-## Coursework 1 (Cw1)
+## Coursework 1

+**Coursework Overview**:
+The coursework starts with linear regression, fitting polynomial and sinusoidal basis functions, and explores over and under fitting via train/test curves and noise averaged studies.
+Next is a problem on kernel ridge regression on the Boston housing dataset using Gaussian kernels and cross validation to select hyperparameters and compare against baseline and single feature models.
+Finally is the implementation of k-Nearest Neighbors, visualising its decision regions, studying how generalisation error varies with _k_ and training set size, and  deriving theoretical guarantees.

 **Overall Grade:** 95.00 / 100.00